 When you wish to develop SaaS software, you need to layout a complete business strategy carefully.
 It is a well-defined set of financial and operational goals that you want to achieve.

-If you plan to launch a commercial platform, you need to decide in advance on its monetization in order to immediately implement the appropriate functions in your SaaS product.
+If you plan to launch a commercial platform, you need to decide in advance on its monetization to implement the appropriate functions in your SaaS product immediately.
 This is how many cloud projects make money:

 Usually, for money, people can access analytics, turn off ads and marketing tools, user support services, and so on.
 This model is used by MailChimp, GeForce NOW, Slack, and others.